 How to Apply for Academic Training

-- Complete the J-1 Student Employment Request form, have it signed by your academic
+- Complete the J-1 Student Employment Request form, have it signed by your academic advisor.

 Travelling while on Academic Training